joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/07/world/europe/ukraine-russia-victory-day.html

 **Deprived of a Poolside Lounge Chair, German Man Sues and Wins**\
-`A tourist won a refund after a court ruled that hotel staff enforced a rule meant to stop guests reserving sun beds with towels.`\
+`A tourist won a refund after a court ruled that hotel staff failed to stop guests from reserving sun beds with towels.`\
 https://www.nytimes.com/2026/05/07/world/europe/tourist-pool-loungers-refund-germany.html

 **‘Billie Eilish — Hit Me Hard and Soft’ Review: 3-D Is What She Was Made For**\